andry968/wtmp_reader/README.md

 ## Why?

-On minimal or hardened Linux systems (e.g. AWS EC2, Docker containers, CTF environments), tools like `last` and `utmpdump` are often not installed. `wtmp` is a binary file — you can't just `cat` it.
+On minimal or hardened Linux systems (e.g. AWS EC2, Docker containers, CTF environments), tools like `last` and `utmpdump` are often not installed. `wtmp` is a binary file so you can't just `cat` it.

 `wtmp-reader` solves that with zero dependencies, just Python 3.